 Coronavirus and Wrongful Termination

-Our Los Angeles Wrongful Termination Lawyers Explain Your Rights
+Our COVID-19 Wrongful Termination Lawyers Explain Your Rights

 The novel coronavirus is responsible for one of the worst economic calamities in a century.
 Millions of workers lost their jobs in the opening weeks of the pandemic.
 In fact, you might be one of them.
 However, there are also going to be numerous cases of workers who lost their jobs in violation of state or federal laws.